ritza-co/internal-articles/docs/neon-flask.md

 ## Install dependencies and run the app

-- In your terminal, install the Python dependencies by running the following (you will need `psql` install locally first):
+- In your terminal, install the Python dependencies by running the following (you will need `psql` installed locally):

 ```
 pip3 install psycopg2-binary flask